78PT/ConnectFour/README.md

 # ConnectFour
-Text interface driven 2 player game of connect 4
+Text interface driven 2 player game
+Enter 0-6 to drop a token in the corresponding row.
+Alternate turns between players.